 Today

-Fast forward 10 years, and things have improved so vastly from those earlier days.
-Can you expect the same level of internet service and communication access that you have at home?
-No. But when compared to how things were in the past, improvements are marked and stunning.
-Now, on cruises, you should be able to access wifi anywhere on the cruise ship, including your cabin.
+Now, you should be able to access wifi anywhere on the cruise ship, including your cabin.
 You no longer have to seek out the computer lab and fight other passengers for access.
 Kick back with your laptop and beverage of choice in the privacy of your balcony or any other cozy spot you desire.

 As for texting, you have a variety of options for texting with your travel companions for little to nothing.
 And, if you’re willing to pay a bit more, you can have access to social media and streaming.
 And most cruise lines offer some version of an “unlimited” package.
-No more anxious clock watching!
+No more anxious clock-watching!

 As for cell service, that can still be somewhat hit or miss.
 I have pretty much abandoned trying to use my own carrier for cruise ship service because it so very rarely works.
-But I’ve travelled with others who had much better luck and were completely satisfied with their carrier’s service and packages.
+But I’ve traveled with others who had much better luck and were completely satisfied with their carrier’s service and packages.

 Cell Phones On Cruise Ships